- PhD, Economics, Harvard University

 - Co-Director, Aging and Cognition Program, USC Schaeffer Center

 - Senior Fellow, USC Schaeffer Center

 Mireille Jacobson, PhD, is an applied micro-economist with a diverse portfolio of research united by an interest in understanding how health care policies and incentives in health care markets affect well-being.
-Much of her work focuses on the supply-side of health care markets, analyzing (i) the effects of direct supply changes (e.g., hospital closures) on access to care and (ii) the impact of reimbursement policy on treatment and outcomes, specifically in the oncology market.
-Other work focuses on the demand side, assessing the risk-protective value of health insurance for consumers.
-Her current projects include analyses of (i) tradeoffs in covering near poor households with public insurance versus subsidies for the purchase of private health insurance, (ii) the impact of a transitional care pain management model on readmissions and health outcomes for opioid tolerant patients, and (iii) the anticipatory effects of gaining Medicare on the mental health of seniors.
-In addition to being an Associate Professor in the Davis School of Gerontology, she is the co-director of the program on aging at USC’s Schaeffer Center for Health Economics and Policy and a research associate in the Health Care Program at the National Bureau of Economic Research.
+Much of her prior work focuses on the supply-side of health care markets, analyzing (i) the effects of direct supply changes (e.g., hospital closures) on access to care and (ii) the impact of reimbursement policy on treatment and outcomes.
+Other work focuses on the demand side, assessing the impact of financial incentives on vaccination decisions.
+Her current research projects include a large study testing both remote and in-person approaches to increase the diversity of participants in a brain health registry, a study testing approaches to increase COVID-19 booster vaccination rates, and a comparison of differences in health care use for persons with dementia in traditional Medicare versus Medicare Advantage.
+Professor Jacobson is an Associate Professor in the Davis School of Gerontology, co-director of the program on aging at USC’s Schaeffer Center for Health Policy & Economics and a research associate in the Health Care Program at the National Bureau of Economic Research.
 She is also a member of the National Advisory Council for the Agency for Healthcare Research and Quality.